This concise text clearly presents the material needed for year-long analysis courses for advanced undergraduates or beginning graduates.

 Quantity: Over 20 available

 Hardcover.
 Condition: new.
 Hardcover.
 This rigorous textbook is intended for a year-long analysis or advanced calculus course for advanced undergraduate or beginning graduate students.
 Starting with detailed, slow-paced proofs that allow students to acquire facility in reading and writing proofs, it clearly and concisely explains the basics of differentiation and integration of functions of one and several variables, and covers the theorems of Green, Gauss, and Stokes.
 Minimal prerequisites are assumed, and relevant linear algebra topics are reviewed right before they are needed, making the material accessible to students from diverse backgrounds.
 Abstract topics are preceded by concrete examples to facilitate understanding, for example, before introducing differential forms, the text examines low-dimensional examples.
 The meaning and importance of results are thoroughly discussed, and numerous exercises of varying difficulty give students ample opportunity to test and improve their knowledge of this difficult yet vital subject.
 Assuming minimal prerequisites, this rigorous yet accessible text is intended for a year-long analysis or advanced calculus course for advanced undergraduate or beginning graduate students.
 It clearly and concisely explains differentiation and integration of functions of one, and several variables and covers the Green, Gauss, and Stokes theorems.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+This item is printed on demand.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781107173149